the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 import './App.css';
 ~~~~~~~~

 You have several columns in your Table.
-Among these you have title, author, comments and points columns.
+There are title, author, comments and points columns.
 You can define sort functions where each function takes a list and returns a list of items sorted by property.
 Additionally you will need one default sort function which doesn't sort but only returns the unsorted list.

 {lang=javascript}
 ~~~~~~~~